-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 - Premium articulation and detailing

 Join your hands with the forces of goodness and form your own reinforcements with the Marvel Legends Thor collection.
-The set includes a Ragnarok Thor measuring 3.75 inches and a 2-pack Hulk, measuring 6-inches in standing height; as well as 4 character-inspired accessories.
-The figures are highly detailed with a movie-inspired design with premium articulation that makes these an amazing addition to your Marvel collections.
+The set includes a Ragnarok version of the Thunder God, measuring 3.75 inches and a 2-pack Hulk, measuring 6-inches in standing height; as well as 4 character-inspired accessories.

+The figures are highly detailed with a film-inspired design with premium articulation that makes these an amazing addition to your Marvel collections.
 All products are officially licensed and trademarked by Marvel and Hasbro.

-Everytime the thunder strikes and rages, know that the Asgardian Thunder God, Thor, has struck his foe with his mighty hammer and the spark has electrified across the universe for us to witness!
-Get this brilliant 6-inches movie-inspired Thor figure from the Marvel Thor Legends Series to expand the collection of your favorite superhero!
+Everytime the thunder strikes and rages, know that the Asgardian Thunder God has struck his foe with his mighty hammer and the spark has electrified across the universe for us to witness!
+Get this brilliant 6-inches movie-inspired figure from the Marvel Thor Legends Series to expand the collection of your favorite superhero!

 Also, you get 2 accessories for the original figure and 2 Build-a-Figure pieces for a constructing a larger figure.
-This Thor figure features a movie-inspired design and premium detailing and articulation that make it a perfect addition to your collection.
+This figure features a film-inspired design and premium detailing and articulation that make it a perfect addition to your collection.
 All parts are licensed and trademarked by Hasbro and Marvel.

 Being the absolute master of deception, the cunning Loki has always dubiously manipulated his allegiance with all.
 But do not we all admire him for his brilliance and incredible wit?
 Get this glamorous 6-inches Loki figure from the Marvel Thor Legends Series that features a movie-inspired design with exceptional detailing.
 You also get a Build-a-Figure piece that enables you to construct a larger figure.